csalmeida/ruby-classes-and-modules/README.md

 This is where access control comes in, restricts access to methods from outside an instance.
 It defines which methods are callable and which ones aren't.

-There are three level of method access control:
+There are three levels of method access control:

 |    Access control level |    Description    |
 | ------------- |:-------------:|